pb4pixels/playbook/playbook.md

 TODO DMs?

+#### Remote research

+Remote research means learning about the users or problem without being with them.
+There are lots of online services offering a vairety of methods such as surveys, online card sorts or analytics.
+However phone interviews or posted questionaires, diary studies are also remote research tactics.

 #### Field work

-At dxw we do both remote and 'in field' research.
 'In field' research simply means being in the envinoment of the people or thing that you are learning about.
+For example face to face interviews, participant observation or worshops.
 When we're in their envirnoment we take extra care to be respectful.

 TODO write research ethics manifesto (own time)